 Note: the official name for this condition has changed from hypochondria to ‘Illness Anxiety Disorder’.
 Furthermore, this disorder is no longer technically classified as an anxiety disorder.
 Nonetheless, there is a fair amount of overlap between this condition and the symptoms of anxiety.
 Read on to learn more.

 Causes of Hypochondria

 Hypochondria can be serious for a lot of people.
 But what causes it isn't entirely known.
-First, make sure you take my anxiety test to better understand your anxiety.

 Other potential causes for hypochondria are listed below.

-- A Hypochondriacal or Overly Protective Parental Figure Learned behavior from a hypochondriacal caregiver is a prominent cause of hypochondria.
+- A Hypochondriacal or Overly Protective Parental Figure Learned behavior from a hypochondriacal caregiver is a potential cause of hypochondria.
 Behaviors taught to a person during childhood are likely to persist into adulthood by helping to form their beliefs about the world around them.
 A child with a hypochondriac as a caregiver is likely to believe that it is healthy to constantly question one’s health, and that a primary feature of the world around them is that it is a highly dangerous and unhealthy place.
-An overly protective caregiver instills many of the same lessons into a person during childhood, while also teaching them the notion that people who care about them ought to worry constantly about their health and be highly receptive to their health complaints, even when they are minor.
+An overly protective caregiver instills many of the same principles into a person during childhood, while also teaching them the notion that people who care about them ought to worry constantly about their health and be highly receptive to their health complaints, even when they are minor.